Information management IRMG

 The overall governance of how all types of information, structured and unstructured, whether produced internally or externally, are used to support decision-making, business processes and digital services.
 Encompasses development and promotion of the strategy and policies covering the design of information structures and taxonomies, the setting of policies for the sourcing and maintenance of the data content, and the development of policies, procedures, working practices and training to promote compliance with legislation regulating all aspects of holding, use and disclosure of data.

-Specifies at a strategic level the business functions and data subjects needed to support future business, thereby enabling the development of an Information Architecture.
-Establishes and communicates the organisation's information management strategy, developing it as an integrated part of the business strategy.
-Directs information resources, to create value for the stakeholders by improving the performance of the organisation, whilst maintaining the principles of professional standards, accountability, openness, equality and diversity and clarity of purpose.
-Responsible for compliance with regulations, standards and codes of good practice relating to information and documentation, records management, information assurance and data protection.
+Specifies at a strategic level the business functions and data subjects needed to support future business and digital services, thereby enabling the development of an Information Architecture.
+Establishes and communicates the organisation's digital strategy, developing it as an integrated part of the business strategy.
+Directs digital resources, to create value for the stakeholders by improving the performance of the organisation, whilst maintaining the principles of professional standards, accountability, openness, equality and diversity and clarity of purpose.
+Responsible for compliance with regulations, standards and codes of good practice relating to information and records management, information assurance and data protection.

-Understand the implications of information, both internal and external, that can be mined from business systems and elsewhere.
-Make decisions based on that information, including the need to make changes to the systems.
-Reviews new change proposals and provides specialist advice on information and records management, including advice on and promotion of collaborative working and assessment and management of information-related risk.
+Drafts and maintains the policy, standards and procedures for compliance with relevant legislation.
+Understands the implications of information, both internal and external, that can be mined from business systems and elsewhere.
+Makes business decisions based on that information, including the need to make changes to systems.
+Reviews proposals for new digital initiatives and provides specialist advice on information management, including advice on and promotion of collaborative working and assessment and management of information-related risk.
 Creates and maintains an inventory of information assets, which are subject to relevant legislation.
-Prepares and reviews the periodic notification of registration details and submits it to the relevant regulatory authorities.
+Prepares, reviews and submits periodic notification of registration details to the relevant regulatory authorities.
 Ensures that formal information access requests and complaints are dealt with according to approved procedures.
-Contributes to development of policy, standards and procedures for compliance with relevant legislation.